Subscribe To Updates

 ROI sounds straightforward.
 Spend money.
 Get more back.

-AI complicates this further.
+AI adds another layer of complexity.
 Much of its value comes from prevention.
-A defect that never happens does not leave a clear trace in the ledger.
+A defect that never happens leaves no obvious trace in the ledger.

 Our intuition struggles here.
 We tend to value what we can see and underestimate what quietly disappears.